DuroMax vs Pulsar

 Frequently Asked Questions

-DuroMax is rated significantly more reliable.
-It holds a Tier B reliability rating with a score of 70 out of 100, while Pulsar is rated Tier D with a score of 54 out of 100.
+DuroMax is rated Tier B with a reliability score of 70 out of 100, while Pulsar is rated Tier D at 54 out of 100.
+This makes DuroMax the notably more reliable choice based on available data.

 What are the top-rated models from each brand?